loh-tar/filu/readme.txt

 =================
 To become Filu working follow these steps recursive from top to down.

-If you want to update your Filu installation from a snapshot release take a look at doc/changelog.txt for things which must be considered.
+If you want to update your existing Filu installation to a new snapshot take a look at doc/changelog.txt for things which must be considered.
+In general it is a good idea to uninstall your old installation which means *only* to uninstall the Filu progs. cd into your old FiluSource-YYYY-MM-DD/build directory and do: sudo xargs rm < install_manifest.txt

+After that you have only to compile the new progs as described in chapter 1-2-2 without to follow chapter 5, that's all.
+And *don't* touch your database except the changelog says something else.

 1-1- Install The Database